rstens/docs/README.md

 Implementation Deploy to production environment ](media/image1.png){width="7.35625in" height="4.1305555555555555in"}

 As PPR has adopted the agile software development paradigm, testing processes have to evolve accordingly.

 The key characteristics of agile testing will align with the key characteristics of agile development:

--   Working closely with developers, business analysts, testers and
+-   Working closely with developers, business analysts, testers and other stakeholders.
-    > other stakeholders.

 -   Testers are an integrated part of agile team.

--   Testing on an ongoing basis during sprints and not at the end of
+-   Testing on an ongoing basis during sprints and not at the end of project.
-    > project.

 -   Focus on test automation.
 -   Shorter test and release cycles.

 An agile context would perhaps suggest foregoing any process.
 This is not the case.
 What we will be doing is using \"just enough\" process and guidelines to add value to the cooperation during the sprints.

 In the following chapters we describe a set of processes to guide our approach.
 It is certain that these processes will evolve during the first few sprints until the best fit for PPR is found.

-Test Process Introduction
+# Test Process Introduction

-June 24, 2019

-3:01 PM

-Testing Pyramid
+## Testing Pyramid

 Testing for PPR is represented below.